trskop/grimoire/articles/2020-10-11-configure-services-with-dhall.markdown

 Where `/config/db-user` and `/config/db-passowrd` are files volume mounted into the container and they contain the secrets.

-The `env:ENV_VAR as Text` means that the value of `ENV_VAR` will be treated as is, instead of Dhall expression.
+The `/file/path as Text` means that the contents of `/file/path` will be imported as is, instead of Dhall expression.

 Some related articles: